masarabbit/sei_project_2/README.md

 ## Final Thoughts

 ### Wins and Challenges
-It was the first time for me to make a web app in pairs, and I was still relatively new to working with React and API, so there was a lot to take in.
-On top of this we only had 48 hours so it was a major task.
+This was my first time to make a website in pairs, and I was also still relatively new to working with React and API, so there was a lot to take in.
+On top of this we only had 48 hours so it was a major undertaking.

-At the beginning it took longer to get started because we had to calibrate out ideas, but the process helped make the concept clearer, and in the end I was able to achieve much more than I could on my own.
-I felt that splitting the task worked well, because I was able to focus a lot on styling.
+It took a while to get started because we had to first calibrate our ideas, but the process helped refine the concept, and in the end I was able to achieve much more than I could on my own.
+I felt that splitting the task worked well, because I was able to focus a lot on styling and animating.

 We chose to use Bulma for some of the CSS.
-I found myself fighting against Bulma at times, but it was useful for getting things into shape quickly, such as the stats bar and form fields.
+I found myself fighting against Bulma at times, but it was useful for getting certain things into shape quickly, particularly the stat bars and form fields.
 Having said this, if I were to make something similar in the future, I would probably write my own CSS to have better control.

 <br />

 ### Key Learnings
 The collaboration aspect of the project meant that I had to verbalise my thoughts, which I found difficult to begin with, but I am sure the skill would be invaluable in a real life coding environment.
-I also learned the benefit of splitting the app into different components, because it made it easier to work on separate are of the page easier.
-I only realised this towards the end of the project, but based on this experience, splitted the app into components earlier on for my later group projects.
+I also learned the benefit of splitting the app into different components, because it made it easier to work on separate areas of the website.

-The PokéAPI was so rich in data and fascinating to work with, but it was also quite tricky to work with.
+The PokéAPI was so rich in data and fun to work with, but it was also quite tricky to get the data we wanted.
 It made me think about how APIs could be structured, bearing in mind how the user might want to access the data.

 (Click <a href="https://masa-pokedex.netlify.app/" target="_blank">here</a> to see project.)